 3. Unit is Uninhabitable

-If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
+If those standards are not met, proper notice is given by the tenant and the repairs are still not made within the allowable time period, a tenant would be considered “constructively evicted.”
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under the Massachusetts landlord-tenant law.

 In Massachusetts, landlord duties to provide habitable premises include the following:

-- Running water and reasonable amounts of hot water.
+- Running Water and Reasonable Amounts of Hot Water.
 The landlord must provide the means for enough water and pressure to satisfy ordinary needs.
-The landlord also must provide the means to heat the water to 110F-130F degrees.
+The landlord also must provide the means to heat the water to 110-130º F.

 - A sink of sufficient size and capacity for washing dishes and kitchen utensils

-- A stove and oven in good repair (unless your written lease requires you to provide your own)
+- A stove and oven in good repair (if provided in the lease agreement).

 - Space and proper facilities for the installation of a refrigerator.
 If a refrigerator is provided, the landlord must keep it in working order.